commercetools/ui-kit/.changeset/orange-worms-mate.md

 '@commercetools-uikit/card': minor
 ---

-test a branch with commit trigger or nor
+test a branch with commit trigger or not